Last Updated on December 20, 2022

 Something truly unexpected happened last month in Chile, when the sand dunes of the Atacama Desert were suddenly springing with life, with plants and flowers turning the landscape into a rainbow of colors.

 Chile’s Atacama desert is the driest place on Earth.
-Rainfall normally occurs once every two to seven years, and it is heavily dependent on a natural phenomen called “El Niño”.
-A winter rain like that experienced in October 2022 was out of the ordinary and likely linked to climate change.
+Rainfall normally occurs once every two to seven years, and it is heavily dependent on a natural weather phenomen called “El Niño”.

 Normally, the Atacama desert has a surface so dry it has been compared to that of Mars.
 Its landscape is filled with red rocks, craters, canyons and sand dunes, without a single form of vegetation.
 But despite not being visible, plant life is still there – dormant, and patiently waiting for the next rainfall.

 When El Niño occurs, the ocean waters off the coast of South America become warmer than usual, leading to an increase in humidity and rainfall in the region.
 In the Atacama Desert, this increased rainfall can trigger a bloom of flowers, as the desert plants are able to take advantage of the sudden influx of water to grow and reproduce.